wernerglinka/truncatedAPTitle/README.md

 # TruncatedAPTitle
-Extends the HTML span element with a couple of unique attributes: apstyle and textlength.
+Custom element with a couple of unique attributes: apstyle and textlength.

+Safari doesn't support customized built-in element!
+Version 1.0.0 is now an autonomous custom element.
+It does not require the use of a webcomponents polyfill.

 The TruncatedAPTitle web component applies AP title case styling to the text within it and trims it down to the specified length